 Keeping Chameleons Together

-Chameleons are solitary animals that do best when raised and kept individually.
-A captive chameleon will live a long, healthy life without ever interacting with another chameleon.
-In fact, you can easily see problems when keeping chameleons together.
-Yet co-habitation is a major topic in chameleon husbandry.
 Co-Habitation is when we have two or more chameleons sharing the same space.
-The question of co-habitation has been asked since the beginning of chameleon keeping.
+The question of whether co-habitation is an acceptable part of chameleon husbandry has been asked since the beginning of chameleon keeping.
 Because the concept of solitary living is so foreign to humans in general, it will continue to be asked forever.
 So we will delve deeply into it.

 There are a number of main reasons keepers want to put chameleons into the same cage.